Table of Contents

 Note: If you are applying for a citizenship certificate (proof of citizenship) at the same time as this application, you do not have to pay for a search of citizenship records.

-Note: Processing of your application will only start after you return your application with requested fees.
+Note: We will only start processing your application after your return it with the correct fees.

 Payment issue - Overpayment